warpfork/go-testmark/README.md

   [ipld/specs/selectors/selector-fixtures-1](https://github.com/ipld/ipld/blob/17fd0efb695eb4933a68ca55d48c8e1dd765734b/specs/selectors/fixtures/selector-fixtures-1.md)
 - This code reads that document, and in a handful of lines, iterates over the "directories" of hunks, and then plucks data out of them:
   [go-ipld/selector/spec_test.go](https://github.com/ipld/go-ipld-prime/blob/5c39e6803594f599a85d2545ad72faf584bf6f19/traversal/selector/spec_test.go#L29-L39)

+### Extensions

+Testmark can be "extended" by giving behaviors to certain conventions of data hunk names.
+(These aren't changing the serial format at all -- just decorating it with behaviors, by writing reusable test code against a naming convention.)

+It's easy to build these kinds of extensions and conventions on top of a testmark library.
+They don't need to be integrated!
+You can develop your reusable test code wherever and however you want.

+As a general rule, an "extension" tends to take the form of a function, and it simply takes a parsed testmark document as a parameter, and optionally a patch accumulator object (or just a filename).
+You have to call the extension yourself in your test code.
+(This means there's no plugin arcitecture to worry about.
+You also never need to fear an extension giving magic special meaning to a hunk name that you didn't expect.
+You just... call the code you want, and that's it.)

+Some testmark libraries may also bundle some extensions (for convenience), and try to form relatively well-known conventions.
+We have at least one of these in go-testmark; see below.

+#### The `testexec` Convention

+The "testexec" convention is for testing CLI programs quickly and conveniently.

+Long story short: you make a hunk called `mytest/script` and put commands in it, and a hunk called `mytest/output` and put the expected output in it, and you're already good to go.

+(No, this is not enabled by default.
+You'll have to call a function in your test code explicitly to use this behavior.)

+There's a bunch more features too, like ways to check exit codes, ways to check stdout and stderr streams separately, ways to populate fixture filesystems (using hunks like `mytest/fs/dirname/filename.ext`), etc.
+See that package for more details!

 License